Model-independent estimation of the cosmography parameters using cosmic chronometers

 \section{Cosmography in model dependent and independent approaches}

-As we mentioned above, in a homogeneous and isotropic universe, the Hubble function is a key quantity.
-Considering a FLRW universe, the function depends on the content of the universe and is parametrized as,
+As we mentioned above, in a FLRW universe, the Hubble function is a key quantity.
+The function depends on the content of the universe and is parametrized as,

-where $\Omega_m$, $\Omega_r$, $\Omega_k$ are the matter, radiation curvature density at present time respectively and $\Omega_x$ is a general function to describe the evolution of the dark energy density.
-Following, we consider a flat universe so $\Omega_k=0$ and also since our data covers low redshifts region, the radiation term is removed safely.
-In this work, we consider three well-known models, namely the $\Lambda$CDM, wCDM and CPL.
-The dark energy evolution ($\Omega_x(z)$) are given in the $\Lambda$CDM, wCDM and CPL as:
+where $\Omega_m$, $\Omega_r$, $\Omega_k$ are the matter, radiation, curvature density at present time respectively and $\Omega_x$ is a general function to describe the evolution of the dark energy density.
+In the current work, we consider a flat universe so $\Omega_k=0$.
+In addition, since we are investigating the low redshifts data, the radiation term has not been considered.
+Three well-known models, namely the $\Lambda$CDM, wCDM and CPL have been considered in this work.
+The dark energy evolution ($\Omega_x(z)$) are given in these models as:

 respectively.

 We perform a Bayesian inference using Pymc3 package \cite{pymc} to constrain free parameters of these models.
 The both kind of the CC data (with and without systematic uncertainties) have been used in the analysis.
 The results are summarized in Tab.(\ref{tab:mcmc}).
 In the $\Lambda$CDM model, the data including systematic effects gives $8.2\%$ uncertainty on the $H_0$ while not considering these effects gives $4.7\%$ error.
 In this case, the systematic effects increase the $H_0 $ error around $3.5\%$.
 On the other hand, we obtain $18\%$ and $21\%$ errors on the $\Omega_m$ using two different covariance matrix of the CC data.
 However, in both cases, all the parameter values are consistent at $1\sigma$ confidence level and we do not see any deviation due to systematic effects.